 Note that PostgreSQL versions 9.1+ include an integrated extensions management feature to simplify the installation of additional components into the RDBMS.
-Unfortunately, E-Maj characteristics do not permit reliable use of this integrated feature.
+It will be used in a future E-Maj version, when PostgreSQL versions prior 9.1 will not be supported anymore.